xiaoxianyu-office/mm/skills/conditions/ismoist.md

+## Description
-**Description**: Checks if the target block of farmland is hydrated.
+Checks if the target block of farmland is hydrated.

 ## Attributes